woodpecker-ci/woodpecker/docs/versioned_docs/version-1.0/30-administration/22-backends/40-kubernetes.md

 Additional annotations to apply to worker pods.
 Must be a YAML object, e.g. `{"example.com/test-annotation":"test-value"}`.

+### `WOODPECKER_BACKEND_K8S_PULL_SECRET_NAMES`
+> Default: `regcred`

+By default, in order to pull images from private repositories Kubernetes backend uses a secret named "regcred".
+You can override it and also set many secret names.

 ## Job specific configuration

 ### Resources